cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 <Alert type="info">

-See the dev server documentation for the UI framework you’re using for more specific instructions on what the `devServer` should be for that framework.
+See the dev server documentation for the UI framework you're using for more specific instructions on what the `devServer` should be for that framework.
 Some examples can be found in our
 [framework documentation](/guides/component-testing/component-framework-configuration).